inbzar/docs/apps/docs/content/user-guide/tips/languages.md

 # Admin Languages

-Medusa Admin comes with multi-language support.
+InBzar Admin comes with multi-language support.
 This document covers the complete list of available languages, both official and by the community.

 ## Official Languages